lorentzben/labnotebook/content/post/2022-12-05-wrapping-up-term-paper/index.md

 #### Writing Methods

 I need to go through each script and document what files go in and which files are output with a dir listing.
+In Process

 #### Writing results